UCF/GMUCF-Utilities/README.md

 ## Changelog ##

+### 1.0.3 ###
+Enhancements:
+- Modified email "preview" nomenclature throughout the plugin to more clearly define them as "tests"

 ### 1.0.2 ###
 Bug Fixes:
 - Made sure the email preview button only shows up for emails.